Mythra/Span/README.md

     TLS/SSL Communications for TLS-Streams.
   * [GLOG](https://github.com/google/glog) - for logging.
   * [GFLAGS](https://github.com/gflags/gflags) - dependency of glog.
-  * [LibUnwind](https://www.nongnu.org/libunwind/) - for an efficient setjmp,
-    and exceptions.

 It should also be noted we bundle: [Slimsig](https://github.com/ilsken/slimsig) as part of our codebase (e.g. doesn't require linking too).
 The license for